-This Service Level Addendum (SLA) is incorporated into and governed by the Subscription Services Agreement (the Agreement).
+This Service Level Addendum (SLA) is incorporated into and governed by the Master Subscription Agreement (the Agreement).
 Capitalized terms not defined in this SLA have the meanings given to them in the Agreement.

 OwnBackup shall make the Customer Data available in the SaaS Services for at least 99.9% of each calendar month, subject to this SLA.